Search and Destroy (manga): Reception

-The first volume was nominated at the Japan Society and Anime NYC's first American Manga Awards for Best Lettering in 2024; the series was nominated for Best Continuing Manga Series, while its second volume were also nominated for Best Lettering and Best Translation at the second edition in 2025.
+The first volume was nominated at the Japan Society and Anime NYC's first American Manga Awards for Best Lettering in 2024; the series was nominated for Best Continuing Manga Series, while its second volume was also nominated for Best Lettering and Best Translation at the second edition in 2025; and its third volume for Best Continuing Manga Series in 2026.
 Library Journal listed the first volume in its Best Graphic Novels of 2024.
 The first volume was nominated for the Eisner Award in the Best U.S. Edition of International Material—Asia category in 2025.